tryyang2001/tp/docs/DeveloperGuide.md

 #### Design considerations:

-The current data structure used in `FoodList` is [singly Linked List](#_singly-linked-list_), which required O(n<sup>2</sup>) to ensure that the list is sorted according to date and time.
-The rationale of choosing linked list is because it allows sizable array implementation.
-In the future increment, to increase the code efficiency, the data structure is considered to change to [Priority Queue](#_priority-queue_) to achieve O(nlogn) addition.
+The current data structure used in `FoodList` is [Array List](#_array-list_).
+The rationale of choosing an array list implementation is because it supports resizability and random accessibility.
+However, the drawback of such an array list is that sorting requires O(n<sup>2</sup>), which slows down the code efficiency.
+In the future increment, alternative data structures such as [Priority Queue](#_priority-queue_) and [Min Heap](#min-heap) can be implemented to achieve O(logn) addition and they are naturally sorted and thus no additional sorting required.

-The same reasoning for the class `ItemBank`, which is the superclass of `FoodList` and `ExerciseList`, the data structure used is also a [singly Linked List](#_singly-linked-list_).
-In the future increment, since the `ItemBank` need to perform query operation in an efficient way, the data structure of the attribute will be changed to HashMap to achieve O(1) query time.
+The same reasoning for the class `ItemBank`, which is the superclass of `FoodList` and `ExerciseList`,the current implementation data structure is also an [Array List](#_array-list_).
+In the future increment, since the `ItemBank` need to perform query operation frequently and the items inside need to be sorted alphabetically, the data structure of the attribute will be changed to [TreeMap](#tree-map) to achieve O(1) query time.

 <p align="center" width="100%">
   <img width="60%" src="images/ItemBankCodeSnippet.png" alt="Item Bank Code Snippet"/>
 </p>